Pawan-Hegde-M/Auditingsystem/README.md

 # Create a database named mini_project and Install or import the .bak backup file provided with the project on sql server.
 # Generate and copy the connection string from sql server and paste it in the web.config file of the project.
 # connection string format is given in a seperate file
+# The backup file and connectionstring file are inside the auditingsystem/Database folder
+# Kindly delete the folder after using the files inside it.